 What’s Being Done

-Jacksoni badgers reside in southwestern Ontario and are provincially protected by the Ontario Endangered Species Act 2007.
-This subspecies is also listed under the federal Species at Risk Act (SARA) as Endangered and is therefore protected on federal lands throughout its range.
+The Jacksoni subspecies of badger is protected by the Ontario Endangered Species Act.
+This subspecies is also listed under the federal Species at Risk Act as Endangered, and is protected on federal lands.

-The Jeffersonii subspecies is also listed under the federal Species at Risk Act as Endangered, though not yet as eastern and western populations.
-This subspecies is therefore protected on federal lands throughout its range in BC.
-BC’s Ministry of Environment lists the American Badger as a “red” species, meaning it is considered provincially threatened or endangered.
-A provincial Recovery Strategy for the subspecies was published in 2008.
+The Jeffersonii subspecies is also protected under the federal Species at Risk Act.
+It’s protected on federal lands in BC.
+BC’s Ministry of Environment lists the American Badger as a “red” species, meaning it’s considered provincially threatened or endangered.

-Since habitat loss is a big threat to the badgers, habitat protection programs have been implemented around known den locations, especially maternal dens.
+Since habitat loss is a major threat to American Badgers, habitat protection programs have been implemented around known den locations, especially dens used by mother badgers.

-- Report your sightings: The Ontario Ministry of Natural Resources and Forestry provides links on its website to track species at risk.
+- Report Sightings: The Ontario Ministry of Natural Resources and Forestry provides links on its website to track species at risk.